Selino [ se-lē-nō ]

 After years of Sketch, I've moved over to Figma.
 The collaboration, link sharing, and API integrations have made it perfect for my goals.

 The functional programming approach resonates with me and React has been a flexible yet powerful prototyping tool.

 Designers, engineers, and stakeholders all using the same "single source of truth".
-That's my current goal with Storybook.
+That's my goal with Storybook.

 What's in my toolset?